ColombaLink/dcore/changelog/tasks/feature/2211/sync-with-ipfs-embed.md

     - [ ] Create a block
     - [ ] Insert the block into the ipfs store

+### Task 2 - feedback
+  - [ ] don't use the tmp dir for the ipfs store, use the same dir as the document store (./.data-ipfs)
+  - [ ] Change the ipfs property to an option value
+  - [ ] Add an optional property to the document new constructor argument that holds the ipfs configs used to instantiate ipfs
+    - [ ] if the ipfs config is not provided, the ipfs property is set to None
 # Notes
 ## Custom store